lil-senior/invoice-songs/README.md

 - 📊 Appends the results into a neat tab in Google Sheets
 - 🤖 With triggering in App Script, it looks for new invoices in my mailbox every Monday 10 AM

-No more manual copy-pasting from your Bandcamp, Beatport, or Apple receipts. 🙌
+No more manual copy-pasting from your Bandcamp, Beatport, Apple or Juno Download receipts. 🙌

 ---